zengbing15/implement-dapp-doc/docs/rpc-and-transaction.md

   ],
 ```

-The field's name have been fully expressed: `inputs`is the `previous_output`.
-The `inputs` can be indexed through `tx_hash` and `index`.If you open [CKB-Explorer](https://explorer.nervos.org/aggron/transaction/0xb2d676c6215be0166b5b048396f581b3a0620db6ae879a3556cd8561cbec8ce1) (switch to `AGGRON`) ，Search for `tx_hash`, you will find the `inputs`with the similar address of the payer's address.
+The field's name have been fully expressed: `inputs` is the `previous_output`.
+The `inputs` can be indexed through `tx_hash` and `index`.If you open [CKB-Explorer](https://explorer.nervos.org/aggron/transaction/0xb2d676c6215be0166b5b048396f581b3a0620db6ae879a3556cd8561cbec8ce1) (switch to `AGGRON`) ，search for `tx_hash`, you will find the `inputs` with the similar address of the payer's address.

-An Example usage of CKB-Explorer
+An example usage of CKB-Explorer

 ![An Example usage of CKB-Explorer](../static/img/input-cell.png)
+Figure 2 an example usage of CKB-Explorer

 In conclusion, the essence of the transaction is to spend some cells, and then generate some new cells, which will also become input cells that need to be spent in another transaction.
 The unspent cells are called live cells.
 This concepts are similar to that of [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) in Bitcoin's terminology.

 the state transition can be represented as follows: